 Oxygen treatment.
 With this therapy, you’ll inhale air that has a higher concentration of oxygen than normal air.

 Surgery.
 In some cases, you may need surgery.
-There are a few different types, including pulmonary endarterectomy, balloon pulmonary angioplasty, atrial septostomy, or transplant.
+There are a few different types, including pulmonary endarterectomy, balloon pulmonary angioplasty, atrial septostomy, and transplant.

 There are other treatments less commonly used for PAH as well.